 The cost to participate is $350 USD per person.
 This fee covers the cost of the campground, firewood, two dinners/desserts, two lunches, two continental breakfasts, a special “Bicycle Touring Pro” head beanie, professional tour leadership by Darren Alff (the Bicycle Touring Pro) and the transport of camp chairs/personal items between Park City and the campgrounds.
 You are responsible for getting to the tour’s starting location in Park City, Utah and you must bring your own bicycle, helmet, clothing, camping equipment, camp chair and anything else that you wish to bring.

 Feel free to come alone, with a friend, family member, co-worker or loved one.
-This is a small, group bicycle, as there will be only 7 tour participants and 1 tour leader participating in this tour.
+This is a small, group bicycle, as there will be no more than 14 tour participants and 2 tour leaders participating in the tour.

 Once again, this is not a beginner bike tour!
 This is the perfect bike tour, however, for someone who is relatively new to bicycle touring, but is an intermediate-level cyclist willing to put their multi-day bicycle touring skills to the test.
 The total distance for this bike tour is 70 miles, with options each day to cover additional distances, if you so wish.